 Arizona assault law defines misdemeanor assault, or simple assault, as having occurred if a person deliberately or recklessly causes an injury to another person, no matter how small the injury.
 Misdemeanor assault can also occur under Arizona assault law if one person deliberately touches another person intending to cause injury or to insult or provoke the person.

 However, you don’t even have to touch another person to receive charges for assault under Arizona assault law.
-This is the difference between assault and battery, also known as aggravated assault, in Arizona.
+This is the difference between assault and battery in Arizona, also known as aggravated assault.
 To be assault, the other person only has to be reasonably afraid that they were going to suffer bodily harm.
 If the other person was injured, the prosecution must have proof that the alleged aggressor intentionally or recklessly caused that injury.

 According to the alleged aggressor’s actions, there are three categories of misdemeanor assault: